Introduction: key performance indicators for directories

 - Cost Per Action (CPA): Cost of generating a valuable user action (like a business contact).

-These metrics provide deeper insights into your directory’s productivity and sustainability than the basic ROI calculation alone.
+These metrics tell you more about your directory’s productivity and sustainability than the basic ROI calculation alone.

 Did you know?
-According to Birdeye, well-managed local directories typically achieve payback on new business acquisition costs within 4-6 months, with premium listings showing even faster returns on investment.
+According to Birdeye, well-managed local directories usually recover their new business acquisition costs within 4 to 6 months, with premium listings returning even faster.

-For more achievable insights, calculate ROI across different segments of your directory:
+For more usable insights, calculate ROI across different segments of your directory:

 - Geographic ROI: Profitability across different locations.